 Can I get car finance as a housewife or stay-at-home parent?

-Yes, absolutely!
+Yes, you could!
 Being a housewife or homemaker doesn't automatically disqualify you from getting car finance.
 However, the process may differ slightly from what you might expect if you were employed full-time.
 Lenders typically assess various factors beyond traditional employment status when considering loan applications, which we come on to in the next section when we talk about requirements.

 What are the requirements for a housewife or stay-at-home parent getting car finance?

 Good Credit History: Lenders often look at your credit score and payment history to gauge your financial responsibility.
 Even if you have bad credit you may still be able to get car finance.
+Credit is subject to status.

 Can a housewife get a car loan?